tardisgo/tardisgo/README.md

 To add Go build tags, use -tags 'name1 name2'.
 Note that particular Go build tags are required when compiling for OpenFL using the [pre-built Haxe API definitions](https://github.com/tardisgo/gohaxelib).

-Use the "-debug=true" tardisgo compilation flag to instrument the code and add automated comments to the Haxe.
+Use the "-debug" tardisgo compilation flag to instrument the code and add automated comments to the Haxe.
 When you experience a panic in this mode the latest Go source code line information and local variables appears in the stack dump.
 For the C++ & Neko (--interp) targets, a very simple debugger is also available by using the "-D godebug" Haxe flag, for example to use it in C++ type:
 ```
 tardisgo -debug=true myprogram.go
 haxe -main tardis.Go -dce full -D godebug -cpp tardis/cpp